-CDOT has embraced a performance-based approach to financial decision-making and has evolved a structure for identifying needs on the state highway system.
-The top level of this structure currently consists of five investment categories:
+CDOT has embraced a performance-based approach to financial decision-making and has developed a structure for identifying needs on the state highway system.
+The top level of this structure consists of five goal areas identified in the 2040 Statewide Transportation Plan:Plan

-Mobility

-Program Delivery

-Safety

-System Quality

-Other Programs (Strategic Projects, FASTER, and the Regional Priority Program).
+Mobility - Improve mobility and connectivity with a focus on operations and transportation choice

+Safety - Move Colorado toward zero deaths by reducing traffic-related deaths and serious injuries

+Maintaining the systemSystem - Preserve and maintain the existing transportation system

+Economic vitalityVitality - Improve the competitiveness of the state economy through strategic transportation investments

-The next level of the structure is program areas.
-For example, system quality has several program areas including bridge, surface treatment, and maintenance.
-Performance measures are established at the program and in some instances the investment level.
-Performance objectives may be established.
-Evaluation tools and /or predictive models are developed to compute system performance in response to various levels of investment.
+The next level of the structure are program areas and performance objectives.
+For example, maintainingMaintaining the System involves several program areas including bridge, surface treatment and maintenance with performance objectives for each.
+Evaluation tools and /or predictive models are used to estimate system performance in response to various levels of investment.